Infinite-Chess/infinitechess.org/setup.md

 # Setting up your workspace #

-This guide walks you through the initial setup phase of the Infinite Chess server on your machine.
+This guide walks you through the initial setup phase of the infinitechess.org server on your machine.
 This only needs to be done once.
 Afterward, you will be able to write and modify code, suggesting changes to the github!

-**This is a team project!!** Join (the discord)[] server to work with others, discuss how to improve the website, and ask questions!
+**This is a team project!!** Join [the discord](https://discord.gg/NFWFGZeNh5) server to work with others, discuss how to improve the website, and ask questions!

-## Download VSCode ##
+## Step 1: Download VSCode ##

 This guide will use VSCode, but you may use another code editor if you wish, if it is compatible with Node, npm, and has source control features.

-(Go here)[https://code.visualstudio.com/] to download and install VSCode.
+[Go here](https://code.visualstudio.com/) to download and install VSCode.

-## Install Node.js ##
+## Step 2: Install Node.js ##

-(Go here)[https://nodejs.org/en/download/package-manager] to download and install Node.
+[Go here](https://nodejs.org/en/download/package-manager) to download and install Node.
 The easiest method is to click the "Prebuilt Installer" tab, download that, and run the installer.

-## Fork the github repository ##
+## Step 3: Forking the repository ##

+Go to the [repository's home page](https://github.com/Infinite-Chess/infinitechess.org), then click "Fork"!

+img21

+On the next page, click "Create Fork".

+Next, return to VSCode, and click "Clone Git Repository..."

+(img18)

+Click "Clone from GitHub".
+Then click "Allow" to sign in with your github account (create one if you have not already), and click "Authorize Visual-Studio-Code" if that option is available.

+img19

+Search for "infinitechess.org" and click the one that looks similar to the following image, except the path will be to the fork you have just created on your github account:

+img20

+Choose a location on your machine to store the repository.

-## Install project dependancies ##
+## Step 4: Install project dependancies ##

 Open the web server project inside VSCode and open the terminal within it.